DTF Transfer Temp Guide for Perfect Prints

-Understanding the right DTF Transfer Temp is key to producing high-quality transfers.
-In Direct to Film printing, heat plays a critical role.
-If the temperature is too low, the adhesive won’t bond properly.
-If it’s too high, colors can fade or fabric can scorch.
-Knowing the correct settings ensures your designs look sharp and last long.
+Getting the correct DTF Transfer Temp is essential for producing high-quality prints.
+In Direct to Film printing, heat activates the adhesive and bonds the design to fabric.
+If the temperature is too low, the transfer may peel.
+If it is too high, colors can fade or the fabric may burn.

 What Is DTF Transfer Printing?